fargolo/AnalyticComb.jl/docs/src/install.md

 # Installation

-Python package sympy is required.
-SymPy.jl functionalities are reexported in `AnalyticComb.jl`.
+Python package sympy is required for some functionalities.
+SymPy.jl is reexported in `AnalyticComb.jl`.

 ```
 $python -m pip install --upgrade pip